More in Business:

 Psarev was born in the former Soviet republic of Georgia and emigrated to the United States with his family in 2004.
 English may be his second language, he said, but his passion for owning his own business and seeing it succeed is straight out of the American dream.

 “Pizza is one of the world’s most favorite foods,” he said.
 “And everyone makes it differently.
 The best pizza begins with a great crust.”

 Pizza is as beloved in Psarev’s birthplace of Georgia as it is throughout the greater Mediterranean region.
 Georgia is a country with a proud culinary tradition — there are many parallels to European cuisine and indeed Asian influences.

 It may not yet be that familiar to many, but the country lying between Turkey and Russia doesn’t fail to win over visitors thanks to its incredible traditional dish, khachapuri, its version of the classic cheese pizza.

 701 Pizza is a decidedly family affair.
-His wife Marina, their three daughters, Ilona, Melanie and Estell, all work at the restaurant preparing dough, slicing up fresh veggies and cheese and take turns making pizza throughout the day.
+His wife Marina, their four daughters, Illona, Melanie, Estell and Albina and his son Ervin, all work at the restaurant preparing dough, slicing up fresh veggies and cheese and take turns making pizza throughout the day.